nelsonjchen/kaniko-privileged-maneamarius-moby-1916/README.md

 ---

 This is a demo using [Kaniko][kaniko] to build a Docker image with the Go compiler inside a Gentoo image with the `--cap-add=SYS_PTRACE` option.
-It uses the exact [Dockerfile from maneamarius who commented in the moby issue with an example][maneamarius-docker] to demonstrate the Kaniko workaround.
+It almost uses the exact [Dockerfile from maneamarius who commented in the moby issue with an example][maneamarius-docker] to demonstrate the Kaniko workaround.
+The only difference is altering the Dockerfile to pin to and use an image of Gentoo at the time of the post for the base.

 By no means is this limited to `--cap-add=SYS_PTRACE`.
 You can add whatever is desired that you can normally add to `docker run` so `--priviledged` is